-2021 Updated Info: Read about Altitude Sickness in Peru & Bolivia in this informative blog post.
-How to avoid it, how to cure it, and more!
+Read all about altitude sickness in Bolivia and Peru.
+Learn how to avoid it, how to cure it, and more!

 The Andes Mountain range is the longest in the world, spanning over seven South American countries, including Bolivia and Peru.
 They play a central role in local culture as well as attracting people from all over the world looking for beauty and adventure.

 Because the altitude in Bolivia is roughly 5,100 meters above sea level, you must be prepared.
 In fact, La Paz (the capital city of Bolivia) is the highest capital city on the planet, at 3,640 meters above sea level.
-This has made Bolivia, and Peru infamous amongst travellers for causing altitude sickness.
+This has made Bolivia, and Peru infamous amongst travelers for causing altitude sickness.
 The results aren’t pretty and if you’re not too keen on spending half your trip sick, it’s best to know a bit about altitude and how it affects us before heading into the mountains or Altiplano.

 Altitude sickness (or AMS – Acute Mountain Sickness) usually occurs above altitudes of 2,500m (8,000 ft) but some may already have light symptoms before reaching that altitude.
 When reaching altitudes above 3,600m (about 12,000 ft) severe symptoms might occur.